NetFabric/NetFabric.Numerics/src/NetFabric.Numerics.Geodesy/README.md

-﻿# NetFabric.Numerics.Geography
+﻿# NetFabric.Numerics.Geodesy

-Your Strongly-Typed Solution for Geography Coordinates and Calculations in C#!
+Your Strongly-Typed Solution for Geodesy Coordinates and Calculations in C#!

 ## Key Features